Diarrhea is when you have frequent and liquid bowel movements—three or more loose stooles in a day. Many things can cause it, including:

 Don’t give loperamide to children 2 years of age or younger unless your doctor says it’s okay.
+It increases their risk of serious breathing and heart problems.
 Check with your doctor before using loperamide for older children, as well.

 You shouldn’t take loperamide if you have a fever.
 Don’t use it if you’ve ever had a rash or an allergic reaction after taking it.
 Don’t take loperamide if you have bloody or black stools.
 These may be signs of a more serious problem, such as a bacterial infection.